TC01/Treemaker/README.md

 into [ROOT](http://root.cern.ch/) ttrees, written by Ben Rosser as an undergraduate member of the [CMS collaboration](http://cms.cern.ch/) at CERN.

-The name is generic because I could not come up with a better one in a short amount of time, but also because it's appropriate. :)
+The name is generic because the author could not come up with a better one in a short amount of time, but also because it's appropriate. :)

-Currently, all documentation is available in this file.
-Some might be moved into a wiki on this git repository or to a github pages site as it grows in size.
+# Introduction

-# Introduction:
+### (By Ben Rosser, written originally for Treemaker 1.0)

 There are many reasons why you might want to do turn your trees into ntuples.